mattparker/lamplighthelp/source/16-6-1_System_Administration-_Adding_and_Editing_Workareas_and_Subworkareas.markdown

 ### Adding {{Subworkarea}}s

-Once you have set up your {{workarea}}s, you may want to add {{subworkarea}} 'subsets' to them (these are referred to on this system admin page as 'Activities').
-For example, you might have 'Advice drop-in' as your {{workarea}}, then 'Monday lunchtime', 'Tuesday morning', 'Thursday evening' and 'Friday afternoon' as your {{subworkarea}}s.
+Once you have set up your {{workarea}}s, you may want to add {{subworkarea}} 'subsets' to them.
+For example, you might have 'Advice drop-in' as your {{workarea}}, then 'Benefits and Income Maximisation', 'Housing', and 'Access to Health Services' as your {{subworkarea}}s.
 This allows you to track and report on your work in more detail.
 - Click on the name of the {{workarea}} that you would like to add {{subworkarea}}s to.
 If it is an existing {{workarea}} you may already see some {{subworkarea}}s listed here.

 **If you're adding one new {{subworkarea}}:**
-- Click on 'add new activity'.
+- Click on 'add new {{subworkarea}}'.

 ![Adding a New {{Subworkarea}}](16.6.1e.png)